EI-CoreBioinformatics/mikado/docs/Usage_dir/Daijin.rst

 #.
 Align the read dataset using all the different tools requested, in all the possible combinations of parameters requested.
    * For example, it is possible to ask each dataset to be aligned twice with TopHat2 - once with the "micro-exon" mode activated, the second time without.
 Both alignments will be run independently.
    * It is possible to specify which datasets are strand-specific and which are not, and moreover, it is possible to specify the kind of strand-specificity (fr-secondstrand, fr-firststrand).
 #.
-Call all the reliable junctions across the alignments using `PortCullis <https://github.com/maplesond/portcullis>`_
+Call all the reliable junctions across the alignments using Portcullis_.
 #.
 Create the statistics for the assembly using ``samtools stat``, and merge them together in a single file.
 #.
 Assemble each alignment with all the tools requested, in all the parameter combinations desired.
 #.
 Call the statistics on each assembly using :ref:`mikado util stats <stat-command>`, and merge them together in a single file.